exercism/fsharp-analyzer/README.md

-# Exercism C# analyzer
+# Exercism F# analyzer

 An [analyzer][analyzer-introduction] can automatically detect issues with submissions and comment on them.

-The C# analyzer implements the [analyzer interface][analyzer-interface].
-It uses [Roslyn][roslyn] to parse the submission's source code into syntax trees, which are then analyzed for known patterns.
+The F# analyzer implements the [analyzer interface][analyzer-interface].
+It uses the [F# Compiler service][fsharp-compiler-service] to parse the submission's source code into syntax trees, which are then analyzed for known patterns.

 ## Analyzing a solution